 There are four basic gauges: CPU, Memory, Disk, and Network.
 Depending on the circumstances, you may see additional gauges.
 For example, an Energy Impact gauge appears when running on a device, and for certain devices, a GPU gauge may appear as well.
+If your app is iCloud-enabled, you'll also see an iCloud gauge.

-In Figure 9-23, I've been heavily exercising my app for a few moments, repeatedly performing the most memory-intensive actions I expect the user to perform.
+In Figure 9-16, I've been heavily exercising my app for a few moments, repeatedly performing the most memory-intensive actions I expect the user to perform.
 These actions do cause some spikes in memory usage, but my app's memory usage then always settles back down and levels off, so I don't suspect any memory issues.